 From 2002-05, Purdy served as the senior coach of the North Shore Swim Club in Duluth, Minnesota.
 In addition, he was head coach of the girls' swim team at Two Harbors High School in Two Harbors, Minnesota, and the assistant coach for the boys' and girls' swimming and diving team at Superior Senior High School in Superior, Wis.

 A native of Fort Atkinson, Wis., Purdy graduated from the Minnesota-Duluth in 2005 with a B.F.A. in Art Education.
-He is currently pursuing his Master's of Education in Applied Kinesiology with an emphasis in Sport and Exercise Science at the University of Minnesota.
+He is also a University of Minnesota Grad School alum having completed his Master’s of Education in Applied Kinesiology with an emphasis in Sport and Exercise Science in 2015.